eager-dev/eagerx/docs/_shared/engine_node.rst

         default_action: List,
         color: Optional[str] = "green",
     ):
-        # Performs all the steps to fill-in the params with registered info about all functions.
-        spec.initialize(OdeInput)

         # Modify default node params
         spec.config.name = name
         spec.config.rate = rate  # Rate at which the callback is called